radyslavkrechet/BNMovies/README.md

 ### Architecture ###

-* App (aka Presentation) contains modules, utils and analytics
+* App (aka Presentation) contains modules and utils
 * Domain contains DTOs (Data Transfer Objects), interactors (aka use cases) and protocols of repositories
 * Data contains implementations of repositories and protocols of API and DAO
 * Net contains adapters, request and response models, routers, utils and implementations of API